 Ultimately, each policy has specific requirements and nuances, so be sure to check the plan details of the specific policy you select.

-To receive that benefit, you’d need to purchase a specific add-on benefit called Cancel for Any Reason (CFAR).
-Like the name suggests, this does allow you to cancel for literally any reason and still recoup some of the prepaid expenses of your trip.
+To receive that benefit, you’d need to purchase a specific add-on benefit called Cancel For Any Reason (CFAR).
+Like the name suggests, this does allow you have trip cancellation insurance for any reason and still recoup some of the prepaid expenses of your trip.

 If only part of your trip is cancelled (for example, your initial flight has a long delay due to inclement weather), trip cancellation insurance can help you in recovering costs caused by the delay.
 Each policy and plan is different and may have different definitions for what constitutes a “delay” and at what point you can receive benefits.

 However, travel delay insurance benefits will often cover you for costs related to accommodation, meals, and transportation connected to the delay..
 In the event of a delay, you may lose out on the beginning of a trip, but with trip insurance, you can usually catch up and experience the rest of the trip you’ve planned.